janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 # NETCONF Extension

-This document describes a NETCONF extension which modifies the behavior of get-config, get-data, edit-config and edit-data such that clients are able to conditionally retrieve and update the configuration in a NETCONF server.
+This document describes a NETCONF extension which modifies the behavior of get-config, get-data, edit-config, edit-data, discard-changes, copy-config, delete-config and commit such that clients are able to conditionally retrieve and update the configuration in a NETCONF server.
 NETCONF servers that support this extension MUST announce the capability